tdsoperational/ptiza/README.md

 - 11 KB in size if not packed at all

 **Upcoming features**
-- Obfuscation
+- Obfuscation.
-- Anti static analysis
+- Anti static analysis.
-- Anti Behavioral analysis
+- Anti Behavioral analysis.
-- A server so you don't need a goddamn domain
+- A server so you don't need a goddamn domain.
-- Persistance
+- Persistance.
-- Polymorphism upon execution
+- Polymorphism upon execution.
 - Randomized intervals of sending data, the upcoming server will be able to know when logged keystrokes will be received.
+- Encrypting data before sending it.